 If you feel like you’re capable of multitasking, you’re not alone.
 A study found that our perceived ability to multitask had little correlation to whether or not we were actually multitasking effectively.
 We think we’re adeptly at juggling multiple tasks, even if that isn’t quite the case.Focus more, stress less with Asana

 If you’re doing two things at once—even if those things aren’t perfectly optimized—aren’t you getting more done?

 In fact, it’s the opposite.
-Research done by Dr. David Meyer shows that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
-Because it takes mental effort to switch between tasks, multitasking affects your ability to get work done efficiently and effectively.Baca: Efisiensi vs. efektivitas dalam bisnis: Mengapa tim Anda butuh keduanya
+Research done by Dr. David Meyer and Dr. Joshua Rubinstein showed that even these brief mental blocks that happen as a result of context switching cost as much as 40% of someone’s productive time.
+Because it takes mental effort to switch between cognitive tasks, multitasking affects your ability to get work done efficiently and effectively.Baca: Efisiensi vs. efektivitas dalam bisnis: Mengapa tim Anda butuh keduanya

 You may have heard people say there are two, or sometimes three, different types of multitasking.
 They’ll separate task switching from context switching and from attention residue.
 But these aren’t different types of multitasking—they’re the cause-and-effect elements that lead to ineffective multitasking.

 Multitasking is the attempt to do two or more things simultaneously.